 How to Create Shareable Content

-What makes content go viral?
+What makes content shareable enough to go viral?
 This is a question that so many people ask themselves and usually, when you ask someone who was the subject or the owner of viral content, they are surprised the content went viral in the first place.
-So what is it about the content that made everyone want to share it?
-That is what we’re going to explain in this article to help you create content that people want to share.
+So what makes certain pieces of content more likely to become shareable content than others?
+That is what we’re going to explain in this simple guide on creating shareable content.

 An article, picture, or video that strikes an emotional chord with the viewer is often a reason that people share it.
-Creating content that’s emotional can help the viewer develop a bond with the idea or topic which makes them care and have invested interest in sharing the content with others so they can experience it for themselves.
+Creating shareable content that’s emotional can help the viewer develop a bond with the idea or topic which makes them care and have an invested interest to share your content with others so they can experience it for themselves.

 Think of the videos where dogs are reunited with their owners when them come home from overseas.
 These videos tug at your heartstrings and give you a rush of warm feelings that you want others to feel too.
 That’s why people share emotional content.

 Shareable Content That Makes the Sharer Look Good

 Another reason people share content is because sharing the content makes them, as the sharer, look good.
 This example of shareable content is usually remarkable in some way, it’s a shocking demonstration of a blender blending an iPad or a wine glass that doesn’t spill on a mattress with people jumping on it.
 This type of content makes the user say “wow, that’s unbelievable” which makes them want to show it to others.

 People also share content that makes them feel like they are special such as when someone takes their Harry Potter Patronus quiz and gets a freaking awesome Patronus that they want everyone to know about.
 Or when you earn a badge or status within a brand’s system such as Gold status at Starbucks or trophies on Reddit.